Sierra-Labs/nest-workflow/README.md

 # @sierralabs/nest-workflow

-Sierra Labs Nest Workflow NPM module powered by NestJS, TypeORM, and Postgres.
+Contains cross-project commonly used NestJS code for workflow management powered by NestJS, TypeORM, and Postgres.

 # Requirements